The five best indie games of all time

 Wandersong is a musical platforming adventure game where you play a bard who has to save the world from ending.
 To stop the world from ending, the bard has to perform the Earthsong but you’ll first need to collect different parts of the melody from various individuals known as the Overseers.
 So, you’ll be exploring the game’s very colorful world, solving puzzles, and talking to the unique cast of characters to try and get these Overseers to get their piece of the Earthsong.

 This game has a lot of things going for it.
 The writing is really well-done, nailing down the humor and the emotional aspects of the game very well.
-The gameplay, which has you singing via a color wheel that’s used by rotating the control stick or moving your mouse in a direction, is really fun and it never gets boring because the game will always change how you use this mechanic.
+The gameplay, which has you singing via a color wheel that’s used by rotating the control stick or moving your mouse in a direction, never gets boring, and the game always changes how you use this mechanic.
 The overall world that Wandersong is set in is just so full of life that you can’t help but fall in love with it.
 Every bit of this world that you see makes you want to save it and of course, having the dorky and happy bard who also keeps seeing the good in everyone and everything, helps fuel your drive to save this dying world as well.
 Given the dire state the world is in right now with the climate crisis, Wandersong’s heartfelt message really hits home and gives players hope that maybe if we all do something, we can probably still save this world that we all love so much even if it seems too late.

 Yume Nikki